konstantinkonstantinovich/Lecture_-2_home_task/README.md

 This repository contains lecture homework.

-Mini Task #1 contains 2 files: script.rb, script.
+Mini Task #1 contains 2 files: ```script.rb```, ```script```.
 The first file outputs the calculation result 1000-7 to the console, the second script executes a command that reads a line from the command line and prints it to the console.

 How to run Mini Task #1: